wojciechmarek/modern-dashboard/README.md

 # Modern Dashboard

 It is a demo application that shows how to build a modern web application with Angular 15 and NestJS.
-This project is not an actual application doing some particular business problem.
+This project is not an actual application solving some particular business problem.
 Instead, it is a blueprint that can be used to build a real application.
 For now, it shows how to style the application using the atomic design methodology and how to secure it using the JWT tokens.

 ## Purpose